Coming to Costa Rica?

 Health insurance

-For all the IHCAI Foundation programs a health insurance for traveller is mandatory.
-If you do not have and you need one we highly recommend to get one on line with HCC Medical Insurance Services, a recognized leader in international life and health insurance offering coverage in more than 130 countries, at:
+For all the IHCAI Institute programs, health insurance for travellers is mandatory.
+If you do not have one, we highly recommend getting one online with HCC Medical Insurance Services, a recognized leader in international life and health insurance offering coverage in more than 130 countries, at:

 https://www.worldtrips.com/quotes/default.asp?referid=99690